ans-group/docs.ukfast.co.uk/source/dr-ha/bcp/generalinformation.md

 ### Replication of data

 There are two methods employed on two node clusters to replicate data between physical servers: DRBD and Unison.
-For clusters running under eCloud Unison is still used in the same way, but SAN storage is used in place of DRBD.
+For clusters running under eCloud, Unison is still used in the same way, but SAN storage is used in place of DRBD.

 #### Distributed Replicated Block Device (DRBD)